willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 * augments gettext to collapse whitespace in all msgid strings

 Fjord doesn't use msgctxt, so we didn't use this feature of Tower.
-Further, Django has ``p`` gettext functions which add msgctxt which probably didn't exist when Tower was first created.
+Further, Django has ``p`` gettext functions which add msgctxt, which probably didn't exist when Tower was first created.

 Fjord only has one ``.pot`` file, so we renamed that from ``messages.pot`` to ``django.pot`` to match how Django does things.
 This required us to change the domain name in the settings file.
-Fjord uses Verbatim to localize strings, so we had to rename the ``.pot`` file and all the ``.po`` files in svn.
+Fjord uses Verbatim to localize strings, so we had to rename the ``.pot`` file and all the ``.po`` files in SVN.
 This was relatively easy to do.
-We talked with matjaz to coordinate it.
+We talked with Matjaž to coordinate it.

 We don't want our msgid strings to change because that creates a ton of work for translators, so we needed to maintain the whitespace collapsing things.
-Django has a ``makemessages`` command that sort of does what Tower's ``extract`` and ``merge`` commands do, but doesn't work on Jinja2 templates and it doesn't collapse whitespace in msgid strings.
+Django has a ``makemessages`` command that sort of does what Tower's ``extract`` and ``merge`` commands do, but it doesn't work on Jinja2 templates, and it doesn't collapse whitespace in msgid strings.

 django-jinja overrides Django's ``makemessages`` command to support Jinja2